fiinix/fiinix.github.io/_posts/2014/november/2014-11-23-a-scary-hairy-beard-story.md

 I should probably moisturise my skin as well but I'm not really sure what kind of moisturiser I should have.
 As I'm sure you can imagine, this is a new territory for me.

 And whilst I'm quickly approaching the end of this beard journey I would like my skin underneath to look maintained afterwards.

+##Week 42 - 10

+The official countdown begins now.

+With only 10 weeks to go I'm trying to imagine myself without a beard but it's quite difficult, that's how used to it I've gotten.

+But, mark my words, the razor blade will come out and the beard is going.
+And so is the hair.

+The hair is going first, because I want to see what I look like with short hair and a beard.

+But as part of my shaving process, I really want to try out different beard and moustache styles.
+And instead of just shaving different styles in one go I want to try them out a little more.

+So I plan on spending the last month progressively making my beard smaller by shaving it into different styles, ending it all with a clean shave.

+To make it fun for you, yes you, I figured I would post all of the different styles as I try them out which means there's going to be more than just the 2 remaining photos I had originally envisioned. s
+I'm still making a time-lapse for week 52 because who doesn't like a time-lapse?